 Where to Find These Exports — and Where They Differ

-The Capital One transaction history download workflow varies more than you might expect across account types.
-For Capital One 360 Checking and Capital One 360 Savings accounts, you will generally find all three formats available under the "Download Transactions" option within the account activity view.
-Select your date range, pick your format, and the file generates immediately.
+Where you find the export option depends on the account type.
+For Capital One 360 Checking and Capital One 360 Savings accounts, all three formats sit under the "Download Transactions" option in the account activity view.
+Pick your date range, pick your format, and the file generates immediately.

-Credit card accounts — including the Capital One Venture, Capital One Quicksilver, and other consumer cards — handle exports differently.
+Credit card accounts — Venture, Quicksilver, Savor, and other consumer cards — handle exports differently.
 The download interface may present fewer format choices, and the data fields themselves can differ.
 Credit card exports typically include transaction date, posting date, card number (last four digits), merchant description, category, and amount, while checking and savings exports focus on running balances and simpler descriptions.
-If you are pulling data for reconciliation, these structural differences matter because column mappings will not be identical across account types when you bring them into the same spreadsheet or accounting file.
+If you are pulling data for reconciliation, these structural differences matter because column mappings will not be identical across account types when you combine them into the same spreadsheet.

 The 90-Day Limitation